Stoobly/stoobly-node/README.md

 const sessionId = stoobly.applyScenario('<SCENARIO-KEY>', { urls: [new RegExp('https://docs.stoobly.com/.*')] });
 ```

-Configures requests to origin https://docs.stoobly.com to specify a scenario.
+Configures requests with origin https://docs.stoobly.com to specify a scenario.
 Resume a session by specifying a `sessionId`.

 ```js
 const stoobly = new Stoobly();